 The meaning of life, according to me therefore, is so we can see the alternative to heaven BEFORE we move in!
 That way we won’t make the same mistakes the angels and Adam and Eve made.

 It’s funny really.
 I have never looked at the destination before.
-All I ever focussed on was the journey.
+All I ever focused on was the journey.
 Now I have looked at the destination I’m actually quite excited and the journey doesn’t seem so bad after all.

 If it teaches me not to mess things up for myself when I get there I am all for it!